How to Check an SSL Certificate

 How much does an SSL certificate cost?

-Let's Encrypt certificates are completely free and automated.
-Commercial certificates cost from €10 (DV) to hundreds (EV/wildcard).
-For most sites, Let's Encrypt is sufficient.
+Let's Encrypt certificates are completely free and automatic.
+Commercial ones range from €10 (DV) to hundreds (EV/wildcard).
+For most sites, Let's Encrypt is more than sufficient.

 DV (Domain Validation): only the domain is verified — sufficient for most sites.
-OV (Organization Validation): the organization is also verified.
+OV (Organization Validation): the organisation is also verified.
 EV (Extended Validation): full verification — used by banks.
-Technically, all three provide the same encryption.
+Technically, all three provide the same level of encryption.

 Does SSL affect Google ranking?